yinguobing/cnn-facial-landmark/README.md

 ## Changelog

+### Update 2019-08-08
+A new input function is added to export the model to take raw tensor input.
+Use the `--raw_input` argument in the exporting command.
+This is useful if you want to "freeze" the model later.

+For those who are interested in inference with frozen model on image/video/webcam, there is a lightweight module here:https://github.com/yinguobing/butterfly, check it out.

 ### Update 2019-06-24
 Good news!
 The code is updated.
 Issue #11 #13 #38 #45 and many others have been resolved.
 No more `key error x` in training, and exporting model looks fine now.